 Dr Schachter is involved in training programs for dentists and provides support for diagnosis and general management of their patients.

 Dr Schachter has a long-term research interest in the effects of obesity on sleep apnoea, lung function, asthma and the effects of weight-loss on these conditions.

-Dr Schachter has just finishing a trial in conjunction with Monash University, the Alfred hospital and Baker Institute looking at surgical versus medical weight loss in obese patients with severe obstructive sleep apnoea.
+She has just completed a trial in conjunction with Monash University, The Alfred Hospital and Baker IDI Heart and Diabetes Institute looking at surgical versus medical weight loss in obese patients with severe obstructive sleep apnoea.
 Current ongoing trials include looking at causes of hypertension in obesity and changes with weight loss.